 The data isn’t perfect but it will show you what people are (and, more importantly, aren’t) searching for.

 Read more about keyword research in this post.

 Also, make sure to read up on social media user statistics.
 Some channels are better for certain audience demographics than others.

-Google tailors the search results to the searchers intent so you can almost always tell what kind of content/web page will work best.
-Remember to use an incognito window to check the search intent properly!
+Google tailors the search results to the searchers intent so you can almost always tell what kind of content/web page will work best for each keyword.

-Get the proof
+Get the proof!

 - How do I prove my claims?

 It’s important to tailor the proof to the claims you make to ensure your copy is as trustworthy as possible.

 Make sure you get great looking pictures if you are focusing your copy on the design.
 Make sure you get statistics that will back up your story and claims about the results.

 If you can’t get first-hand experience with a product, then reading reviews that actual customers have written is worth its weight in gold.
 This will help you see what makes your product stand out from the crowd, as well as understand the product’s shortcomings.